Runxin0503/Eateries-Essentials/README.md

-# Cornell Dining Flashcards App
+# Cornell Dining Halls App

-A modern, interactive web application that displays Cornell University dining halls as swipeable flashcards with heart/like functionality and user authentication.
+A modern, user-friendly web application for browsing Cornell University dining halls and their menus.
+Built with Docker for easy deployment and cross-platform compatibility.

 ## Features

-### 🍽️ **Flashcard Interface**
+### 🍽️ **Single-Column Layout**
-- Swipeable cards showing Cornell dining halls
+- Simple, organized list of Cornell dining halls
-- Front: Dining hall info with image placeholder, name, hours, and description
+- Each hall shows current status and operating hours
-- Back: Detailed menus (breakfast, lunch, dinner, brunch)
+- Expandable menu sections for breakfast, lunch, dinner
-- Touch/mouse swipe navigation and keyboard controls (arrow keys, spacebar to flip)
+- Date and time filtering for accurate information

-### ❤️ **Heart/Like System**
+- Mobile-responsive design with touch-friendly interactions

-- Double-tap dining halls (when card is front-facing) to heart the dining hall
+### ❤️ **Favorites System**
-- Double-tap individual menu items (when card is flipped) to heart specific items
+- Double-tap dining halls to add them to your favorites
 - Visual feedback with heart animations
-- Instagram-like interaction pattern
+- Simple and intuitive interaction pattern

 ### 👤 **User Authentication**
 - Simple name-based sign-in system
 - Device-based authentication (auto sign-in on same device)
 - Profile management with sign-out functionality
-- Must be signed in to use heart/like features
+- Must be signed in to use favorites features

 ### 💾 **Data Persistence**
 - User data stored in Docker volumes
-- Hearts/likes persist across sessions
+- Favorites persist across sessions
 - Device recognition for automatic sign-in
 - Sign-out removes device data for privacy